 Fiesta de San Juan

 Fiesta means party or celebration, so that part was easy!
-San Juan means Saint John and now we need to put it all together.
+San Juan means Saint John, and now we need to put it all together.

 When the sun sets on June 23, Saint John’s Eve is the eve of celebration before the Feast Day of Saint John the Baptist.
 The Gospel of Luke states that John was born about six months before Jesus; therefore, the feast of John the Baptist was fixed on June 24, six months before Christmas Eve and the feast day of Christmas.
-This feast day is one of the very few saints’ days which commemorates the anniversary of the birth, rather than the death, of the saint being honored.
-The Christian holy day is fixed at June 24, but in Spain festivities are mostly held the night before, on Saint John’s Eve.
+This feast day is one of the very few saints’ days that commemorate the anniversary of the birth, rather than the death, of the saint being honored.
+The Christian holy day is fixed at June 24, but in Spain, festivities are mostly held the night before, on Saint John’s Eve.

-Tents, camping and bonfire equipment may be on the beaches:
+Tents, camping, and bonfire equipment may be on the beaches:

 10:00am on the 23rd until 22:00 on the 24th.